thcare/solution-template/README.md

 (or fail!
 These are early days for the framework, and your patience is valued)

-Once the deploy is complete, you should be able to visit your solution, live at:
+Once the deployment is complete, you should be able to visit your solution, live at:
 `https://patient.<YOUR_SOLUTION_NAME>.dev.thdev.care/`